he serpent has a woman's head according to contemporary taste.

 The scenes from The Old Testament are not included in the Holbein's dance of death alphabet,

-but back in 1524 Holbein had designed an alphabet with themes from The Old Testament cut in metal (picture to the right).
+but back in 1524 Holbein had designed an alphabet with themes from the book of Genesis cut in metal (picture to the right).

 Holbein had also produced a series of illustrations from The Old Testament.